patrickt789/Data-Analytics-Projects/README.md

 **Description:**
 Data was loaded in a pandas dataframe  and subsequently cleaned.
-A brand column did not exist and was therfore created using text splitting from the product description column.
+A brand column did not exist and was therefore created using text splitting from the product description column.
 Some data type conversions where made.
 The out-of-stock rate and lost revenue was calculated.
 A scatterplot of brands wrt average price and out-of-stock rates was made using matplotlib and seaborn.